Some of my friends find these to be cynical and unhopeful times. Imagine that.

 - Poor counties in my home state that receive hugely larger amounts of help from the federal government than the taxes they pay are solidly and repeatedly voting for candidates dedicated to drastically reducing that assistance.

-- My state has over 400,000 people who now have medical insurance because of the Affordable Care Act and yet they elected a governor who campaigned clearly and openly on a promise to put an end to their newly acquired insurance.
+- My state has over 400,000 people who now have medical insurance because of the Affordable Care Act and yet they elected a governor and voted for a presidential candidate who campaigned clearly and openly on a promise to put an end to their newly acquired insurance.

-- These things don’t affect me personally except for the accelerating diminishment of my hair as I scratch my head in wonderment.
+- These things don’t affect me personally except for the accelerating diminishing of my hair as I scratch my head in wonderment.

 - Intelligence increasingly is being scorned as undesirable.
 Legislators are using the phrase “I’m not a scientist” to refuse to listen to scientists…with pride for their cleverness.

 - Extreme defensive shifts are damaging major league baseball.
 That one’s only a concern of mine.
 My friends are not really bothered by this.